dmitriilezine/AzureSecureAdministration/DeployADFS.md

 # Deploy ADFS Farm into ADDS

 ### Prepare ADFS Federation Service Certificate for deployment
-- For production you can use trusted certficate from internal or external PKI authority.
+- For production you can use trusted certificate from internal or external PKI authority.
 You'll need to have PFX file.
-- For test and lab deployment you can issue certifcate from the CA that is installed as part of ADDS deployment.
+- For test and lab deployment you can issue certificate from the CA that is installed as part of ADDS deployment.
 Use "Azure PAW Web Server" certificate template to issue custom certificate and save it as PFX.
 - Push PFX file with ADFS federation service certificate to the "Secrets Key Vault".
 It will be installed on ADFS VMs during VM deployment and then used by ADFS installation as the Federation Service certificate.